Prioritising by the value of a feature's presence and the cost of its absence

 A visual way of showing priorities

 Categories help you understand how to strategize about your product, but in terms of prioritising it's still just a list of features with a category attached to it.
-Sometimes you'll want to make things more visual and telling.
+Sometimes you'll want to make things more visual and telling, especially when features are in the same category.

 Let's use an example where all features are in the Attract category: